tweag/topiary/docs/book/src/reference/nix.md

 ## `lib.prefetchLanguagesFile` {#lib.prefetchLanguagesFile}

-Same as `prefetchLanguages`, but expects a path to a Nickel file, and produces a path to another Nickel file.
+Same as `prefetchLanguages`, but expects a path to a Nickel file, and produces a path to a JSON file, which can be consumed by Nickel.

 ### Type